-As a business Cardiff Balloons have taken the decision not to support the release of any balloon into the atmosphere.
+As a business, we have taken the decision not to support the release of any balloon into the sky.
 Irrelevant if it is a biodegradable balloon or not.
 Litter is litter, what goes up must come down and so on.
-We politely ask all our customers both private and commercial, “please pin it and bin it ”
+We ask all our customers both private and commercial, “please pin it and bin it ”

-All the latex balloons used by Cardiff Balloons are 100% natural latex and fully biodegrade.
+All latex balloons used by Cardiff Balloons are 100% natural latex and fully biodegrade.
 Research shows that latex balloons degrade at around the same rate as a leaf from an oak tree.
 Studies show that a latex balloon is 90% degraded after 2 years.
-As such any latex balloons an be popped and then placed in the compost.
+So any latex balloons an be popped and then placed in the compost.
 Latex is harvested from rubber trees without harming the tree.
 This latex is then manufactured into balloons.

 Balloon gas that is used by Cardiff Balloons ( often referred to as helium ) is not pure helium.
 Purest helium is used mainly in medical and scientific industries.
 Helium is used in MRI scanners and the like.
 However balloon gas is a by product of this helium.
-As cylinders of pure helium are filled, the escaped gas mixes with air and is captured and compressed into cylinders as balloon gas.
-Some manufacturers capture this helium when filling MRI scanners.
-Manufacturers have stated that this wasted helium is considered a ‘recycled product’ as it would have been lost to the environment had it not been captured and re-purposed.
+As cylinders of pure helium are filled.
+The escaped gas mixes with air and is captured and compressed into cylinders as balloon gas.
+Some manufacturers can capture this helium when filling MRI scanners.
+Manufacturers have stated that this wasted helium is considered a ‘recycled product’.
+As it would have been lost to the environment had it not been captured and re-purposed.
 If the balloon market demand declined, manufacturers would have to re-evaluate other markets and consider the possibilities of re-liquefying it.
 Re-liquefying is currently considered uneconomical from the locations of where the filling application take place.